How to Use RésuméBoost

 Share prompt

-Share your tailored résumé link with referrals or mentors.
+Share your boosted résumé link with referrals or mentors.
 The share modal also gives you your referral link to earn extra generation credits.

 How to Share Your Referral Link